-This module takes up the issues associated with managing the information assets supported by technology.
-That is, there are information assets (e.g., historical records, paper notes, etc.) that are part of the information asset base of a business; these are not considered.
+This module takes up the issues associated with managing the information assets supported by ICT.
+That is, there are information assets (e.g., historical records, paper notes, etc.) that are part of the information asset base of a business; these are not considered here.

-- b.
-Reading - i.
-Managing Information Technology in a New Age (IBM, 2000) - ii.
-Managing IT Transformation on a Global Scale: An Interview with Shell CIO Alan Matula (de Looff, 2010) - c.
-Issue Report
+- i.
+Managing Information Technology in a New Age (IBM, 2000) Note that this reading is a bit dated.
+The principles still apply. - ii.
+Managing IT Transformation on a Global Scale: An Interview with Shell CIO Alan Matula (de Looff, 2010)